-What is a green burial or natural burial?
+What is a green burial or a natural burial?

 A natural burial, or green burial, focuses on an environmentally sustainable and organic way to conduct the disposition of a deceased body.
-The deceased is not embalmed, and the body is interred into the ground, using only a biodegradable coffin or shroud.
-The deceased is buried directly into the earth, without a concrete burial vault, or any metal parts on the coffin.
+The deceased is not embalmed, and the body is interred in the ground, using only a biodegradable coffin or shroud.
+The deceased is buried directly into the earth, without a concrete burial vault or any metal parts on the coffin.

 Why Opt for a natural burial?

 Green funerals have been around for some time.
 Indeed, what we know as a traditional American Funeral, was closer to being a natural burial in the mid-19th century, when undertakers built wooden coffins and interment was direct into the earth.

 Some faiths practice only natural burial, such as Muslims and Jews, where beliefs mandate a natural, organic approach to death care.

 Natural burial is experiencing something of a revival today.
 It is gaining more attention in states with greater awareness and undertaking to be more sustainable and protect our planet and its resources.
 There is also a growing interest in home funerals or family-led funerals.
 Read more about conducting a DIY Funeral.